IgniteUI/help-topics/topics/08_Known-Issues/03_Known-Issues-Revision-History/Known_Issues_and_Limitations_2012_Volume_2.md

 ## Topic Overview
 ### Purpose

-This topic lists known issues and limitations in the Ignite UI™ library and provides a reference to individual controls’ known issues topics.
+This topic lists known issues and limitations in the %%ProductName%%™ library and provides a reference to individual controls’ known issues topics.

 ### In this topic